hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_7/inspired_talks/659_18_wednesday_july_10.md

 energy, It is all there is.
 He who makes all sacrifices to himself, the Atman, he alone knows Brahman.
 Fools think outside worship the highest;
 fools think works can give us God.
-Only those who go through the Sushumnâ (the "path" of the Yogis) reach the Atman.
+Only those who go through the Sushumnā (the "path" of the Yogis) reach the Atman.
 They must go to a Guru to learn.
 Each part has the same nature as the whole; all springs from the Atman.
 Meditation is the arrow, the whole soul going out to God is the bow, which speeds the arrow to its mark, the Atman.
 As finite, we